Tomoko Akane: Fields involved

+Akane reports to valuing the ability of judicial systems in preventing people from reoffending.
+During her work for the UNAFEI, she was twice deployed to Kenya, where she was involved in the training of probation officers.

 Judge at the International Criminal Court

 She was nominated as a candidate to the ICC in April 2016 by the Government of Japan and elected as a judge of the ICC on the 4 December 2017 by the Assembly of State Parties in New York.
 She assumed her post in March 2018 for a tenure of nine years.
-As a judge at the ICC she is mainly assigned to the Pre-Trial II.
+As a judge at the ICC she is mainly assigned to Pre-Trial Chamber II.